baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 ### 6.3: Verify the Deployment

-After deployment, you can verify the resources in the Azure Portal:
+After deployment, We can verify the resources in the Azure Portal:

 - Log in to the [Azure Portal](https://portal.azure.com/).
 - Navigate to **Resource Groups** and locate your newly created resource group.